Distinguished Professor and Dean

 - using “big data” to understand complex urban problems

-Her research interests are smart, socially-just and sustainable transportation.
-She is particularly interested in automation, AI and the use and effects of Information and Communications Technology on our jobs and in our daily lives, and the consequent effects on infrastructure and mobility services.
-Her work on smart cities and Urban Informatics span analytics of emerging sources of data for knowledge discovery regarding cities and improvements in planning, service delivery, livability, learning, engagement, and business, and policy innovations.
+Piyushimita (Vonu) Thakuriah is the Dean of the Edward J Bloustein School of Planning and Public Policy, and Distinguished Professor of Transportation and Urban Informatics.
+Her research interests are on smart, socially-just and sustainable transportation and traveler behavior.
+She is particularly interested in automation, AI and the use and effects of Information and Communications Technology on our jobs and our daily lives, and the consequent effects on infrastructure and mobility services.
+Her work in the area of Urban Informatics span analytics of emerging sources of data for knowledge discovery regarding cities and data-intensive analysis for improved planning, service delivery, livability, learning, engagement, and business and policy innovations.
 In doing so, she considers issues of privacy, responsible innovation, and emerging power structures associated with data.

-In Chicago, Vonu was the director of the Urban Transportation Center.
-She was a long-time member of the Chicago Metropolitan Agency for Planning’s Transportation Committee and the Advanced Technology Task Force.
-She was extensively involved in large-scale regional and metropolitan transportation planning matters, in addition to being PI of grants funded by the Illinois Department of Transportation, Chicago Department of Transportation, CMAP, and other local and state agencies.
-She was also the lead investigator of a national evaluation of USDOT’s Job Access and Reverse Commute (JARC) and New Freedom programs.
+Vonu was a long-time member of the Chicago Metropolitan Agency for Planning’s Transportation Committee and the Advanced Technology Task Force, due to which she was extensively involved in large-scale regional and metropolitan transportation planning matters.
+She also gained local and state transportation planning and operations expertise through PI-ship of research grants funded by the Illinois Department of Transportation, Chicago Department of Transportation, CMAP, and other local and state agencies.

-Vonu has consulted on or otherwise collaborated on projects in Malaysia, China, India, Australia, Colombia, the Dominican Republic, and several European countries.
-She has provided testimony to the U.S. Congress and has given input to the UK Parliamentary Office of Science and Technology as well as to the U.S. Government Accountability Office.
-Selected recent non-university keynotes were in the Royal Society of Edinburgh (Scotland), European Commission (Luxembourg), Royal Academy of Engineering (London, UK), Leibnitz Center for Informatics (Germany), Statistics Netherlands (Heerlen, Netherlands), National Institute of Informatics (Japan), Ministry of Urban Development (Government of India), and Helsinki City Hall (Finland).
+Vonu has consulted on or otherwise collaborated on transport or data projects in Malaysia, China, India, Australia, Colombia, the Dominican Republic, and several European countries.
+She has provided testimony to US Congress and has given input to the UK Parliamentary Office of Science and Technology as well as to the US Government Accountability Office.
+Selected recent non-university keynotes were in the European Commission (Brussels), Royal Society of Edinburgh (Scotland), European Commission (Luxembourg), Royal Academy of Engineering (London, UK), Leibnitz Center for Informatics (Germany), Statistics Netherlands (Herleen, Netherlands), Tongji University (Shanghai, China), and Helsinki City Hall (Finland).